-Cannabis Use Disorder is also known as an addiction to or dependency on THC (Tetrahydrocannabinol), a chemical in the marijuana plant.
+Cannabis Use Disorder is also known as an addiction or dependency to THC (Tetrahydrocannabinol), a chemical in the marijuana plant.

 Professionals diagnose cannabis use disorder by the following criteria of symptoms that are listed below.

 Mild CUD - 2 to 3 symptoms Moderate CUD - 4 to 5 symptoms Severe CUD - 6 or more symptoms